The old guys are coming up big so far in these playoffs - News 12 Now

 KEEP AN EYE ON: Chris Paul.
 The Clippers’ point guard has been brilliant, averaging 26.8 points and 10.8 assists in the series.
 He’ll probably need to stay that good if the Clippers are to advance.

-INJURY UPDATE: Clippers G Austin Rivers (left hamstring) will play.
-Clippers F Blake Griffin (right toe) is out.
+INJURY UPDATE: Clippers F Blake Griffin (right toe) is out for the rest of the playoffs.

 PRESSURE IS ON: Doc Rivers.
 He understands the big-picture stakes, and even with Griffin’s season done another quick playoff exit would likely mean sweeping offseason changes in L.A.